-Last month I talked about how I am trying to be more conscious of the way different foods make my body feel.
+I am trying to be more conscious of the way different foods make my body feel.
 For years, I have been anti-diet yet I have fallen prey to popular fads from time to time.
-But as I get older I am starting to feel various forms of “food hangovers” and I decided it was finally time to stop and listen to my body.
+And now that I’m 40, I am more aware of various forms of “food hangovers” and life is so much better when I stop and listen to my body.

 So I thought, why not?
 It’s basically just my workweek.
 I have already started to cut back on processed foods, so cutting sugar shouldn’t be that hard.
 And in many ways it wasn’t!
 Here is what I learned by cutting sugar for a week.

-- I stopped feeling hungry.
+- I stopped feeling hungry when I cut sugar.
 This was by and large the biggest light-bulb moment of the week.
 I prepared my meals.
 I ate my meals.
 I was satisfied with my meals.
 There were several days when I wasn’t even hungry for the snack I had prepared in advance and even one day when I had to force myself to meet my 1200 calorie minimum.
 Please understand something; this is NOT me.
 I LOVE to eat.
 But without my normal cravings, my brain finally understood when I didn’t NEED to eat.

-- I have a lot more energy.
+- I have a lot more energy when I eat less sugar.
 I have cut calories before, which often left me exhausted.
 I’ll be honest and say I didn’t get to the gym this week, but as I am trying to be more consistent with my exercise, I can actually see it happening now.
 And cooking is actually fun again!
 In fact, I’ve been adding more and more gadgets to make staying healthy more enjoyable.

-- I got a nice productivity boost.
+- I got a nice productivity boost with out a sugar crash.
 This was a particularly trying and busy work-week.
 I found that when there were fires to put out, I was able to focus on the task at hand and get it done.
 I was more efficient and quicker to make decisions.

 - Sugar is added to a LOT of products.
 I already have a habit of reading labels, but like I said, I never really paid attention to sugar.
 I switched to using unsweetened vanilla almond milk in my coffee and that was probably the biggest adjustment for me.
 Cereal bars and granola bars were the other processed sugar giants that I used to lean on.
 They may be low in calories, but they are LOADED with sugar.